Electronic music promoter SFX Entertainment files for bankruptcy

-WILMINGTON, Del (Reuters) - SFX Entertainment Inc SFXE.O, a promoter of electronic dance music festivals, reached a debt-cutting deal with its bondholders and filed for Chapter 11 bankruptcy on Monday, which could benefit rival Live Nation Entertainment Inc (LYV.N).
+WILMINGTON, Del (Reuters) - SFX Entertainment Inc, a promoter of electronic dance music festivals, reached a debt-cutting deal with its bondholders and filed for Chapter 11 bankruptcy on Monday, which could benefit rival Live Nation Entertainment Inc.

 SFX said it reached an agreement with a group of creditors who agreed to convert $300 million of bond debt into ownership of the company.